Get The Top News In Search

 The patent tells us about the advantages behind following the process it describes:

 One example aspect of the present disclosure is directed to a computer-implemented method to provide an informational display.
-The method includes selecting, by one or more computing devices, a plurality of content items that relate to a topic.
-The method includes generating, by the one or more computing devices, one or more content descriptors for each of the plurality of content items.
-The method includes providing for display, by the one or more computing devices, a user interface that cycles through a plurality of cards respectively associated with the plurality of content items.
-For each of the plurality of cards, the user interface presents at least one of the one or more content descriptors generated for the content item that corresponds to such card.
+The method includes selecting, by one or more computing devices, a plurality of content items related to a topic.
+The method includes generating, by one or more computing devices, one or more content descriptors for each of the plurality of content items.
+The method includes displaying, by one or more computing devices, a user interface that cycles through a plurality of cards associated with the plurality of content items.
+For each of the plurality of cards, the user interface presents at least one of the one or more content descriptors generated for the content item that corresponds to such a card.

 This Google newscasts topics patent can be found at:

 Systems and methods for presentation of content items relating to a topic

 The present disclosure provides systems and methods that provide a lean-back, interactive experience that enables a user to browse and understand content items (e.g., news articles or reactions) that provide different perspectives around a topic (e.g., a news story).
 In particular, the systems and methods can provide context around a topic by assembling a wide range of interesting content around a topic and seamlessly allowing users to scan through articles by surfacing unique information contained in them.
 The present disclosure systems and methods can read, understand, and organize thousands of documents around a topic, hence allowing easy consumption of news.

 These Google newscasts are available on Google news and the Google News App.
 In the news app, you see the “Full Coverage” icon that allows you to access a range of stories related to a specific topic, and you can choose one of the stories, and scroll to one side or the other and read other stories on the same topic.
 An example of the “Full Coverage” landing page for news on the topic of the Las Vegas Raiders: